Thunder vs. Suns odds, prediction, time: 2026 NBA playoff picks, April 19 best bets by proven model

 SportsLine's model reveals its Phoenix Suns vs. Oklahoma City Thunder Game 1 picks

 Tipoff from Paycom Center in Oklahoma City is set for 3:30 p.m.
 ET.
-The Suns lead the all-time series 138-126, but the Thunder won three of five meetings this season.
-OKC is a 14.5-point favorite in the latest Suns vs. Thunder odds at FanDuel Sportsbook, while the over/under for total points scored is 215.5.
+OKC is a 15.5-point favorite in the latest Suns vs. Thunder odds at FanDuel Sportsbook, while the over/under for total points scored is 215.5.
 Before making any Suns vs. Thunder picks, check out the Suns vs. Thunder predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the 2026 NBA playoffs on a sizzling 23-9 roll (72%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.